 Thanks to grant funding, the Triangle Land Conservancy provides nature education programs for groups who might not otherwise have access to outdoor and environmental education, such as:

-- Public schools and Preschools
+- Title 1 public schools and Preschools

 - Nonprofit partners such as Big Brothers Big Sisters, Boys and Girls Club, Salvation Army, and other Triangle-region groups

 Nature Education programs strive to promote at least one of the four public benefits of land conservation in each program: safeguarding clean drinking water, protecting natural habitats, supporting local farms and food, and connecting people with nature.
 Our programs can be adapted to meet teaching objectives and to incorporate NC State Science Standards and/or Common Core Standards.

 Additionally, TLC AmeriCorps members can work with instructors to create an education program for your group.
 These programs can also include scientific investigations that teach observation and data collection skills, as well as principle stream and forest ecology.

 Guided Hike and Nature Walk programs are led by experienced staff who will point out features of the nature preserve, answer questions, and help your group discover local plants and animals.
 Our walks focus on experiential learning, encouraging groups to stop and explore the forests, fields, streams, and ponds of TLC nature preserves.